palmeredholm/math4610/software_manual/toc/manual_toc.md

 ```
 * **Entry 12.** [Method to Find Closest Root](../small_root.md)
 ```
 This routine approximates the root of a function closest to a specified value.
-This method uses the hybrid method; therefore, the first derivative of the function will have to be supplied...
+Approaches using both hybrid methods are shown.
+In the case of the newton-bisection hybrid method, the first derivative will need to be supplied...
 ```
 * **Entry 13.** [Method to Find All Roots of a Function](../roots.md)
 ```